kimdoanh89/nornir-3.0-routing-automation/README.md

-# Nornir-3.0 - Auto OSPF Configuration
+# Nornir-3.0 - Auto Routing Configuration

 ## Auto Routing Configuration
 This public repo contains python code that can be used to automate different routing configurations of a network.